An artsy 4 day itinerary in Lisbon

 Some realistic tips about visiting Sintra

-• Skip the tours.
-I was so close to booking a tour from Lisbon, because then you are driven around and given info at the sites.
-The tours don’t cover entry costs, so it becomes quite an expensive day.
-It was not that hard to get the bus, which takes a circular route through the hills of Sintra and was a lot cheaper.
+• The tours from Lisbon don't cover entry costs, which makes them expensive.
+The buses are straightforward and considerably cheaper.
 However, if you are visiting in high season and pressed for time, you can find tours that will take you to see the highlights, such as this highly-rated one.

 I found this site really helpful in researching the details of visiting Sintra.